nodefony/nodefony/README.md

 $ <ctrl-c>
 ```

-#### Now helleBundle is auto-insert in framework with watcher active and auto-config Webpack Module bundler
+#### Now helloBundle is auto-insert in framework with watcher active and auto-config Webpack Module bundler

 ### watchers :